Typhoon Warren

 Typhoon Warren, known in the Philippines as Typhoon Huaning, struck the Philippines and China during July 1988.
 An area of disturbed weather developed within the vicinity of the Caroline Islands during the second week of July.
 A tropical depression developed southeast of Guam on July 12, and on the next day, intensified into a tropical storm.
 Tracking generally west-northwest, Warren deepened into a typhoon on July 14.
 The storm subsequently entered a period of rapid intensification, commencing with Warren reaching its highest intensity on July 16.
 The following evening, the typhoon brushed Luzon, resulting in a weakening trend, although Warren was still a typhoon when it made landfall near Shantou.
 Warren rapidly dissipated inland.

-Across the Philippines, 3,560 houses were damaged and an additional 21,329 were destroyed, displacing 19,224 families.
+Across the Philippines, 3,560 houses were damaged and 21,329 more were destroyed, displacing 19,224 families.
 Six people were killed and damage was estimated at US$11.4 million.
 In Hong Kong, severe flooding occurred, especially in low-lying areas, several trees were downed, and there were reports of five landslides.
-There, 12 people suffered injuries and one individual was injured.
-In Shantou, six people perished, 106 others suffered injuries, 4,500 homes were destroyed, and 38,000 homes received damage.
-Throughout Guangdong Province, 150,000 homes were damaged and 13,000 others were destroyed.
-Overall, 17 people lost their lives, 153 people were wounded, and damage was estimated at $270 million.
+There, 13 people were injured.
+In Shantou, six people died, 106 were injured, 4,500 homes were destroyed and 38,000 were damaged.
+Throughout Guangdong Province, 150,000 homes were damaged and 13,000 were destroyed.
+Overall, 17 people died and 153 were wounded.
+Financial damage was estimated at $270 million.